-Susan England’s professional background is in publishing, editorial, historical research, and librarianship.
+My professional background is in publishing, editorial, historical research, and librarianship.
 It’s a long love affair with the written word that begun as a child.

-But it’s not all work and no play.
-Susan enjoys reading (hardly surprising) especially history, biography, art history, and crime fiction.
-She’s an avid reader of Private Eye, loves browsing in secondhand bookshops, watching crime drama on television, visiting art galleries and quirky museums, rummaging in archives, and listening to BBC Radio 4 and 4Extra.
-She sporadically tweets personal stuff @The_OldLemon and more frequently less personal stuff @SusanBurntToast
+Reading is a passion of course, especially history, biography, art history, and crime fiction.
+I’m an avid reader of Private Eye, love browsing in secondhand bookshops, catching old films on #TalkingPictures, watching crime drama on television, visiting art galleries and quirky museums, rummaging in archives, and listening to drama and documentaries on BBC Radio 4 and comedy on 4Extra.
+I very sporadically tweet personal stuff @The_OldLemon and more frequently less personal stuff @SusanBurntToast